Board of Commissioners Biographies

 For ACCESS Community Health Network, Avis led communications and outreach efforts that have resulted in mobilizing more than 250,000 African-American and Hispanic women to participate in “Pin-A-Sister Sunday”-- a breast health awareness ceremony in their churches on Mother’s Day.

-As press secretary for the Daley and Clinton/Gore Campaigns, LaVelle designed and implemented grassroots community outreach strategies to keep members of multiple ethnic and geographic constituencies informed of campaign activities through strategic use of community and foreign language print, radio and television.
+LaVelle left the Daley administration to become National Press Secretary for the Clinton/Gore presidential campaign.
+In that role, LaVelle designed and implemented grassroots community outreach strategies to inform members of multiple ethnic and geographic constituencies on campaign activities through strategic use of community and foreign language print, radio and television.

-As a former U.S. Assistant Secretary for Public Affairs under the Clinton Administration, LaVelle supervised a staff of more than 500 communications professionals at the U.S. Department of Health and Human Services and directed the rollout of major national health marketing initiatives such as the Childhood Immunization Program and the FDA’s Food Nutrition Labeling initiative under Secretary Donna Shalala.
+Following the campaign, LaVelle became U.S. Assistant Secretary for Public Affairs under the Clinton Administration.
+There LaVelle supervised a staff of more than 500 communications professionals at the U.S. Department of Health and Human Services and directed the rollout of major national health marketing initiatives such as the Childhood Immunization Program and the FDA’s Food Nutrition Labeling initiative under Secretary Donna Shalala.

-As a senior level executive of private sector entities such as Waste Management, Inc. and University of Chicago Hospitals (UCH), LaVelle had responsibility for communications, community and media relations and advocacy for such major initiatives as the marketing rollout of the Blue Bag Recycling program; health care funding advocacy, and community relations for land acquisition.
+LaVelle has also been a senior executive of private sector entities such as Waste Management, Inc. and University of Chicago Hospitals (UCH); She had responsibility for communications, community and media relations and advocacy for such major initiatives as the marketing rollout of the Blue Bag Recycling program; health care funding advocacy, and community relations for land acquisition.

 LaVelle was a six-year member of the Chicago Cable Television Commission and a seven- year member of the Chicago School Reform Board of Trustees, five as Vice-President.